Francophone Studies Curriculum

 As these courses are sequential, students should begin their study of language in the fall semester.

 These courses develop students’ fluency in French (reading, writing, listening and speaking) and cultural awareness of the French-speaking world.
-French 1101 and 2203 are offered every fall and French 1102 and 2204 are offered every spring.
+FRS 1101 and 2203 are offered every fall and FRS 1102 and 2204 are offered every spring.

 Advanced French through Film